kevinswiber/level-caql/README.md

 Executes a query over a LevelUP database.
 Entries must be stringified JSON (for now).

 `query`: A valid CaQL query string.
-Learn more: [Calypso Query Language Specification](https://github.com/kevinswiber/caql).

 `options`: Passed through to [db.createReadStream()](https://github.com/rvagg/node-levelup#createReadStream).
 If no `valueEncoding` is set, this module defaults to `json`.